 Marlene Greenwood (nee Whalley) was born in Lancashire in 1945.
 She lived in Ramsbottom until 1951.
 Then the family bought a shop in Manchester and moved there.
 Four years later they all moved to Southport.
 In 1956 Marlene passed the 11 plus examination and began her secondary education at Southport Highschool for Girls.

-After marrying in 1964, she and her husband moved to Wolverhampton and their first house was in Shifnal, Shropshire.
-Her husband's career then took them to Horsforth, near Leeds, in 1968 and on to Garforth in 1970.
-Their two children were born in Garforth and Marlene was a fulltime mother.
-In 1977, her husband's work took them to Harrogate, where they have lived ever since.
+After marrying in 1964, she and her husband moved to Wolverhampton and bought their first house in Shifnal, Shropshire.
+Her husband's career then took them to Horsforth, near Leeds, in 1968 and to Garforth in 1970.
+Their two children were born in Garforth in 1970 and 1972.
+In 1977 the family moved to Harrogate, where they have lived ever since.

 In the late 1970's Marlene studied Art at GCE A Level.
-By 1980 she was ready to embark on the next stage of life and went to the local FE college to retake A Level Mathematics.
-This lead to a Bsc Honours degree from Leeds University in Mathematics and the History and Philosophy of Science in 1984.
+By 1980 she was ready to embark on the next stage of life and went to the local FE college to revise A Level Mathematics.
+This lead to her gaining a BSc Honours degree from Leeds University in 1984 in Mathematics and the History and Philosophy of Science.

-After a PGCE course in 1985 she qualified as a teacher of secondary Mathematics and Science.
-She taught pupils of all ability levels aged from 11-18.
-Her teaching groups ranged from pupils in Year 7 to A Level Pure and Applied Maths groups.
+Following a PGCE course in 1985, Marlene became a qualified teacher of Mathematics and Science at secondary school level..
+She taught pupils of all ability levels.
+Her teaching groups ranged from pupils in Year 7 to A Level Pure and Applied Maths groups in Year 13.
 She also taught GCSE Information Technology and Year 9 Physics and Chemistry.

-The phonic phases that underpin the Jelly and Bean books are those of Letters and Sounds (2007).
-The phonic teaching strategy on which they are based is that of the National Literacy Strategy (1998).
+The phonic phases (the order in which the sounds in words are introduced) that underpin the Jelly and Bean books are those of Letters and Sounds (2007).
+The phonic teaching strategy (of analysing written words to identify the sounds within them) is based on the National Literacy Strategy (1998).

 Within the detailed guidance for these two schemes, the Department for Education identified the elements of a systematic phonic progression and the 100 most common words in written English that children need to know for them to make progress in learning to read and write.

-Some of these words are 'phonically regular' and some are 'common exception words'.
-They have been incorporated into our books gradually.
+These words have been incorporated into our books gradually.
 Their first point of introduction can be found in our Reading Order List.

 By combining these two aspects of the National Literacy Strategy and Letters and Sounds, we have ensured that our books fit comfortably within the Phonic Phases of Letters and Sounds and also the coloured book-band system for guided reading.
-Our Reading Order List gives the book-band colour, the phonic phase, the point of introduction of each phoneme/grapheme correspondence, the point of introduction of the 100 most frequently written words in English as well as the next 200 most common words.
+Our Reading Order List gives the book-band colour, the phonic phase, the point of introduction of each letter/sound correspondence and the point of introduction of the 100 most frequently written words in English as well as the next 200 most common words.

 No. The order of introduction of letters and sounds is different in all the phonic programmes.
 However, they all introduce the letters of the alphabet, the consonant digraphs, 'th, sh, ch' and the vowel digraphs, 'ee, oo' in the Reception Year.